Show All Answers

 Yes, If you move out of town or out of state we are not automatically notified.
 Please contact our office to have a cancellation form mailed to you.

-The new mill rate for the October 1, 2021 grand list is 38.35 on Real Estate and Personal Property, Motor Vehicle and motor vehicle supplemental mill rate is 32.46.
-These mill rates become effective on bills due July 1, 2022.
-This means that for every $1,000 in assessed real estate or personal property value, you will pay $38.35 and for motor vehicles you will pay $32.46 in taxes.
+The new mill rate for the October 1, 2022 grand list is 30.35 on Real Estate, Personal Property, Motor Vehicle.
+These mill rates become effective on bills due July 1, 2023.
+This means that for every $1,000 in assessed real estate, personal property value and motor vehicle, you will pay $30.35 in taxes.

 When making payment please include all applicable bill stubs with your payment.
 This will ensure timely processing of your payment.
 Thank you.

-We accept cash, money orders, cashier checks, business checks, or personal checks as forms of payment at the counter in the tax office.
+We only accept cash, money orders, cashier checks, business checks, or personal checks as forms of payment at the counter in the tax office.
+We do not accept credit card payment at the counter.
 You may pay by MasterCard, Visa or ACH from the comfort of your home online at www.bristolct.gov.
 You may pay Current tax bills during the collection months of July and January at a M & T Bank Branch; branch does not have to be in Bristol.
 Delinquent motor vehicle taxes that are at least six months old must be paid in cash, certified check or money order.

 Go to the Main page by clicking the Home Button on top of this page, under Citizen Help Center box, Pay online, select tax payments, enter last name (space) first name, click IRS payment records for 2022, then hit Search, on the next page place a check mark in the boxes that you want, hit VIEW IRS box.
 This will give you a listing of taxes paid in 2022.